 Assuming that the subgroup $H$ of a topological group $G$ is locally compact, some local properties of compactness type on $G/H$ can be extended to $G$ (see Corollary 3.2.6 in \cite{AT}) using the fact that these properties are invariant under perfect mappings.
 In the case of locally (weakly) compact-bounded spaces it is also possible as shown by the following fact:

-\begin{prop} Let G be a topological group and H is a locally compact subgroup of G such that the quotient space $G/H$ has some of the following properties: \begin{enumerate} \item $G/H$ is weakly compact-bounded;
+\begin{prop} Let G be a topological group and H be a locally compact subgroup of G such that the quotient space $G/H$ has one of the following properties: \begin{enumerate} \item $G/H$ is weakly compact-bounded;

-\item $G/H$ is compact-bounded. \end{enumerate} Then, (1) G is locally weakly compact-bounded, (2) G is locally compact-bounded. \end{prop} \begin{proof} We will to show (2) (the proof of (1) is similar).
-As mentioned in the previous paragraph, there is an open neighbourhood $U$ of the neutral element $e$ such that the restriction $\pi | \overline{U}: \overline{U} \to \pi(\overline{U})$ is a perfect mapping.
+\item $G/H$ is compact-bounded. \end{enumerate} Then, G also has the same property, that is, in case (1) G is locally weakly compact-bounded, in case (2) G is locally compact-bounded. \end{prop} \begin{proof} We will show (2) (the proof of (1) is similar).
+As mentioned earlier, there is an open neighbourhood $U$ of the neutral element $e$ such that the restriction $\pi | \overline{U}: \overline{U} \to \pi(\overline{U})$ is a perfect mapping.